anonychun/ecorp/README.md

-# Benih
+# Bibit

-Benih is a tool to bootstrap new projects with a predefined structure and configuration.
+Bibit is a tool to bootstrap new projects with a predefined structure and configuration.
 It helps developers quickly set up a new project with some opinionated defaults in mind.

 The goal is after you run the initialization script, you will have a fully functional project structure with all the necessary files and folders in place, so you can start developing your application and focusing on business logic right away without worrying about setting up the basic structure.